 Please review the information for students and researchers available from the Department of the Attorney General website.

-Researchers who wish to conduct research that involves access to the Department of Corrective Services data, facilities, staff and clients (including victims) will need to apply for approval from the Department's Research and Evaluation Committee (REC).
+Researchers who wish to conduct research that involves access to the Department of Justice data, facilities, staff and clients (including victims) will need to apply for approval from the Department.

-Please review the information for students and researchers available from the Department of Corrective Services website.
+Please review the information for students and researchers available from the Department of Justice website.

 WA Police encourages individual researchers and academic institutions to conduct research into the wide range of issues relevant to policing today.